 Amended Tax Return Refund Timeline

-How Do I Check My Amended Tax Return Status?
+How Do I Check My IRS Amended Refund Status?

-To do so, you’ll need to know your Social Security number (or tax ID), date of birth, and zip code.
-Once you have that information, you’ll want to navigate to the IRS’s “Where’s My Amended Return” page.
-Once you do, you’ll get a status like:
+To find my amended return status, you’ll need your Social Security number (or tax ID), date of birth, and ZIP code.
+Once you have that information, go to the IRS’s “Where’s My Amended Return” page.

 - Return received